 - Lowball Cash Offer: Opendoor’s final cash offer may be below the property’s fair market value, around 70%.
 They also deduct repair and closing costs.

 - Hefty Service Fees: Opendoor revises the final cash offer based on the inspection report.
-The service fees can go from 5% to 14%.
-This is significantly higher compared to the 6% realtor commission.
+The service fees may increase from 5%.
+The repair cost breakdown is not disclosed in the closing statement.